Travertine Terrasses in the Glatt Valley

 Description

 The natural monument Quellflur Kalksinter is one of the more spectacular deposits of surface tufa or calcareous sinter in Germany.
-Limestone-rich spring water precipitates this lime soon after reaching the surface and thus builds up various formations of tufa.
+Limestone-rich spring water precipitates this limestone soon after reaching the surface and thus builds up various formations of tufa.
 Plants, such as mosses, algae and ferns accelerate the formation of the limestone, as they take CO2 from the water.
 At the same time, the plants influence the form by being covered with lime, rotting and creating small and large cavities.
-Plant structures are reproduced in such detail in the limestone that they resemble fossils, although these are quite young imprints of the original.
+Plant structures are reproduced in such detail in the limestone that they resemble fossils although these are quite young imprints of the original.